 LeasePlan Partnerships & Alliances nv/sa: FSMA 39612A

-To be able to represent the interests of its clients optimally, LeasePlan has chosen to operate as an untied agent.
-This means that LeasePlan, as an insurance intermediary, is able to provide insurance products in accordance with the authorisations received from one or more insurance companies in the insurance branches listed in point 4.
+As an insurance intermediary, LeasePlan is therefore authorised to provide insurance products in accordance with the delegations received from one or more insurance companies in the insurance classes mentioned under item 4.

 2. General duty of care